vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 > Note that ready binaries will work on your local network OOTB, as well just run 1 as server and others as clients.

-> Now we will deploy it to 2 popular cloud provides and just for fun we will use different way to do it.
+> Now we will deploy it to 2 popular cloud provides and just for fun we will use different ways to achieve it.

 ## Deploy server to AWS